ShinoharaHaruna/OpenTan/README.md

 5. Type anything in `Model ID`, as OpenTan has its own model settings.
 You can specify the model to use through the configuration file, and the default configuration makes OpenTan use `gemini-2.5-flash` as the default model.
 6. Now you can use Cline with OpenTan!
 Configure any further settings you desire within Cline.

+## Models

+OpenTan's best model is `gemini-2.5-flash`, which performs well when handling long prompts; if you use models like `mai-seed-pro`, you may face some problems.

+Here are some recommended models:

+- `gpt-4o`: Already good.
+No consumption.
+- `gpt-4o-mini`: Can meet most needs, no consumption.
+- `gpt-4.1`: Probably better.
+Normal 1x consumption.
+- `gemini-2.5-flash`: Best practice, taking into account long context and performance.
+No consumption.
+- `mai-seed-pro`: Based on `Deepseek-V3-0324`, the overall experience is better than `gpt-4o`.
+No consumption.
+- `mai-seed-think`: Based on `Deepseek-R1`, it feels too heavy.
+In actual experience, it is not suitable for slightly complex scenes, which will lead to too long thinking time.
+No consumption.

 ## Known Issues

 > Or rather, features（